 - Help your child find a plan that allows them to set up their own HSA — and you can contribute to their HSA

 - Coverage: Consider any upcoming medical needs.
 Does your child need their wisdom teeth out or have a costly, ongoing prescription they need to pay for?
-Are there any appointments outside of routine/preventive checkups they may need to have?
+Are there any appointments outside of routine/preventive checkups they may need?
 If so, giving them more coverage or starting an HSA for them might be beneficial.
-When considering options, make sure to not only pay close attention to any services or procedures you may anticipate but also add in whether prescription medications count toward the deductible.
+When considering options, make sure to pay close attention to whether prescription medications count toward the deductible.

 Did you know?